What To Pack For Greece – Packing Lists For Every Season

 Let’s break things down.

-Given that daytime is warm, your Greece packing list for summer should mostly include light clothing.
+Given that daytime is hot, your Greece packing list for summer should mostly include light clothing.

 Men will be fine with some t-shirts and a few pairs of shorts or lightweight pants / trousers.